semgrep/bento/README.md

 $ pip3 install bento-cli
 ```

-Bento is for JavaScript, TypeScript, and Python 3 projects.
+Bento is primarily for Python 3 projects and has some support for JavaScript, TypeScript, Docker, and shell files.
 It requires Python 3.6+ and works on macOS Mojave (10.14) and Ubuntu 18.04+.

 ## Motivations
 > See our [Bento introductory blog post](https://medium.com/@ievans/our-quest-to-make-world-class-security-and-bugfinding-available-to-all-developers-for-free-dce9eb7b06d0) to learn the full story.